 - You’ll be a first-hand witness to the bartender and how they run the show

 Of course, there are some drawbacks to this as well.
-You will be the donkey of the bar, bearing all the loads, stocking most of the liquor, and working long hours, and you’ll be the low person on the totem pole.
+You will be the donkey of the bar, bearing all the loads, the bar fully stocked by restocking liquor bottles and working long hours, and you’ll be the low person on the totem pole.
 Of course, everybody has to start somewhere, and we don’t all start out as CEOs.

 Step 1: Be an Outstanding Barback